daniel-stelle/tokchi/README.md

 ### Online Communities: @/+User Name
-Similar to Google+ or Facebook auto-completion, Tokchi could also be used for dynamic message input fields in order to select and highlight the name of a community user you want to include in a message.
+Similar to Google+ or Facebook auto-completion, Tokchi could also be used for dynamic message input fields in order to select and highlight the name of a community member you want to include in a message.

 ## Usage
 This plugin adds a new jQuery function called `tokchify` that accepts an options parameter: